-- Overall, we rate Influence Watch Right Biased based on the left leaning sources they more frequently profile, as well as use of loaded words such as “extremist” to describe liberal policy.
+- Overall, we rate Influence Watch Right Biased based on the left-leaning sources they more frequently profile, as well as the use of loaded words such as “extremist” to describe liberal policy.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 World Press Freedom Rank: USA 48/180

 Founded in 2016, Influence Watch is a project of the conservative think tank, Capital Research Center.
 According to their about page “Capital Research Center conceived of this project after identifying a need for more fact-based, accurate descriptions of all of the various influencers of public policy issues.”
 In simpler terms, Influence Watch is attempting to be the right-leaning counter, to the left-leaning Sourcewatch, which profiles how and where think tanks, organizations, and media are funded.